kaiiiz/hugo-theme-monochrome/exampleSite/content/configuration.md

 ---
 ```

-> This setting will only be used in regular page.
+> This setting will only be used in regular page or catalog layout.

 > default: true